invariantlabs-ai/docs/docs/mcp-scan/proxying.md

 !!! note

-    Some MCP clients require a restart or a re-initialization of the proxied MCP server, for proxying to take effect.
+    Some MCP clients require a restart or a re-initialization of the proxied MCP server for proxying to take effect.

 **Output** (compact mode):
 ```